Klaus Elk Books

 // ANC filter

-float W[N]; // adaptive filter coefficients
+float W[N_W]; // adaptive filter coefficients

-float x_buf[N]; // reference history for input
+float x_buf[N_X]; // reference history for input (shared by W and S-hat paths)

-int x_head = 0;
+int x_head = 0; // initial index of newest sample in x_buf

 // Secondary path model